yoavrv/cluster-trisurf/README.md

     - curvatures...
 - added -flto=auto flag to configure.ac (link time optimization)
 - thrown away multiprocessing options
-- did some changes to spherical harmonics (some sort of refactoring out of ts_vtx?)
+- did some changes to spherical harmonic, mainly refactored out of ts_vtx
 - did some changes to polymers (some sort of refactoring but can't even remember what)
 - lots of unaccounted changed to bonds in order to make sure vertices and bonds and triangles remain ordered.
     - vtx->neigh = [0, 1, 2, 3, 4, 5]